-At the end of the reporting period, the bills payable are interest-free, guaranteed by banks in PRC and have maturities of less than six months.
-The Group's bills payables are secured by pledge of the Group's restricted bank deposits of RMB33,336,000 (2022: RMB22,328,000).
+At the end of the reporting period, the bills payable are interest-free, guaranteed by banks in the PRC and have maturities of less than six months.
+The Group's bills payables are secured by pledge of the Group's restricted bank deposits of RMB14,211,000 (2023: RMB33,336,000).